Weighted versus Unweighted GPAs: A Closer Look

 What’s in a GPA?
 Depends on Who’s Doing the Calculating

-The grade point average, or GPA for short, is basically a way of trying to summarize a student’s total academic performance into one single number.
+The grade point average, or GPA for short, is a way of trying to summarize a student’s total academic performance into one single number.
 (That’s really an impossible task, of course.)
 For an unweighted GPA, all of your classes “count” the same way toward your GPA.
 Health and gym have the same impact as math and history.

 Easy-peasy, right?
 Well, while calculating it might not be hard, putting it in context is a little more complicated.
 Different high schools have different grading scales—some use letter grades (with or without pluses and minuses), while others simply list grades as a percent out of 100.
 (And if you’re at an international high school that doesn’t use a GPA at all, this whole thing can be quite baffling!)
 At one high school, a 4.0 unweighted GPA might be the highest possible GPA, while at another high school, the highest possible unweighted GPA might be a 4.3.